jseyhun/Tennis-Betting-Predictions/README.md

 # Results & Conclusions

 The graph shows a fairly close association - the predicted probabilities appear to follow the actual probabilities, especially towards the center of the axes.
 However, overestimation is observable near the ends.
 Meaning, actual probabilities are higher than predicted probabilities when predicted probabilities are close to 100%, and vice versa when close to 0%.
 This is evident from the slight curves above and below the graph, most clearly with Bet365.

-One factor that could contribute to this overestimation is that it's much harder to estimate probabilities that are very close to zero or 100%.
+Perhaps this could be exploited by a savvy gambler!
+But, that is for another project.

 ### References
 * [Source 1](https://arxiv.org/ftp/arxiv/papers/1710/1710.02824.pdf)